See Terminology for an explanation of supply chain model.

 main branch, which has

 containing unofficial changes.
 Solution: Verifier rejects because the source

 Threat: Build the package using the proper CI/CD platform but with unofficial build steps.

-Mitigation: Policy requires that the provenance’s build configuration source matches an expected value.
+Mitigation: Verifier requires that the provenance’s build configuration source matches an expected value.

 Example: MyPackage is expected to be built by Google Cloud Build using the